Symplectic Representation of Legendre Dynamics: Introduction

 \section{Introduction}

-In machine learning, inputs live in a structured space and are mapped through a computation chain into outputs.
+In machine learning, inputs live in a structured space and are mapped through a chain of computation into outputs.
 Inputs are first embedded into a feature space of representations (such as $\mathbb{R}^n$), and outputs are then formed on top of these representations.
-A broad line of work views good representations precisely as those that encode task-relevant invariants or equivalence relations, including metric structure and symmetries \cite{bengio2013representation,anselmi2016invariance}.
-Within this framework, metric learning makes the geometry of a chosen distance explicit \cite{kulis2013metric}.
-Crucially, input spaces are rarely just bare sets: they normally carry \textbf{intrinsic structure}, {such as} metrics, group actions, {and/or} invariance relations, {to ensure desirable model outputs}.
-One example is continuity: inputs that are ``close" (in the input metric) should yield close outputs (in the output metric).
-Another is invariance: inputs equivalent under a symmetry should lead to equivalent outputs.
-It is therefore natural to {consider} a \textbf{chain of structure-preserving maps} {as illustrated in the following diagram}:
+This raises a basic question: what makes a representation ``good''?
+A broad line of work views good representations as those that encode the task-relevant invariants and equivalence relations, such as the metric structure and symmetries \cite{bengio2013representation,anselmi2016invariance}.
+Metric learning is one example of this kind, making the geometry of a chosen distance explicit \cite{kulis2013metric}.
+These examples rest on a common premise that input spaces are rarely just bare sets: they carry \textbf{intrinsic structure}, {such as} metrics, group actions, {and/or} invariance relations, and a representation earns its keep by preserving it.